toreamun/amshan-homeassistant/README.md

 # AMS HAN Home Assistant integration

 Integrate HAN-port of Aidon, Kaifa and Kamstrum meters used in Norway with Home Assistant.
+The integration uses [local push](https://www.home-assistant.io/blog/2016/02/12/classifying-the-internet-of-things/), and Home Assistant will be notified as soon as a new measurement is available (2 sec, 10 sec and every hour depending on sensor type and meter type).

 This integration supports connecting to MBUS device using serial port or TCP-IP address/port.